vicentebolea/P2Psimring/README.md

 > launcher HELP/KILL/BDEMA/HASH/P2P

 To add new algorithm you need to inheritance from scheduler class and override "selector" method and add whatever you need for your algorithm.

 DATA STRUCTURES
 ===============

-Each node as an LRU cache which cache the retrieved data in the past operations.
-This LRU cache is implements in a way where all the main operations have a O(1) time complexity in the best case.
+Each node has a __LRU cache__ which store the retrieved data in the past operations.
+This __LRU cache__ is implements in a way which all the main operations have a __O(1)__ time complexity in the best case.

 At the same time each node has two queues used as buffers among the differents threads.
 The first one is used by the reciever thread and the different.

-Also the node class use a mesa monitor to synchronize the access of this queue.
+Also the node class use a __mesa monitor__ to synchronize the access of this queue.

 ALGORITHMS
 ==========